Loading

 As a devoted member of her community, Conrad is involved in fundraising for Healdsburg public schools and volunteers for various outreach organizations, government surplus distributions and food banks.
 At one time, she even volunteered as a “cat-cuddler.”
 Kelly says that proves she will do anything to help her community because she is not a big fan of cats, and apparently, the feeling is mutual, as evidenced by scratches and blood loss post volunteer stints.

-Kelly enjoys being active but can often be caught curled up in a quiet place with a book.
-She has an inexplicable obsession with Greece (even though she has never been there) and loves playing board games, cards, tennis and “hoops” with her kids: Kathryn (19) and Cooper, Jr. (15).
-Kelly is a self-proclaimed culinary hedonist, who is painfully aware that she cannot cook but also loves food and exploring flavors, aromas and textures, with deep appreciation for every bite.
+Kelly enjoys being active but can often be caught curled up in a quiet place with a book or playing cards with her son and daughter.
+She is a self-proclaimed culinary hedonist, who is painfully aware that she cannot cook but also loves food and exploring flavors, aromas and textures, with deep appreciation for every bite.
 She gets downright giddy when she has the opportunity to dine out and cherishes the experience.
 She gets even more giddy at the thought of everyone in the world having full bellies and feeling nourished from our earth’s bounty.
 Archived Career Press Release

 Samantha Arenas